Gross Profit vs. Net Income

 Revenue includes any discounts or markdowns a business may offer but doesn’t deduct taxes.
 Even though you may walk into the grocery store and buy a product for more than the price tag advertised, this tax is merely set aside for the business to pay separately and is included in revenue.

-The Cost of Goods Sold (COGS) is the direct expenses incurred by a business in producing or acquiring goods sold to customers.
-This often includes:
+Meanwhile, the Cost of Goods Sold (COGS) is the direct expenses incurred by a business in producing or acquiring goods sold to customers.
+The cost of goods sold is essential to calculating gross profit.

 • The cost of the materials